kkrt-labs/keth/docs/code_architecture.md

    Python's list representation and Cairo's dictionary-based implementation.
    Because the logic on how to generate arguments is already implemented for the `list` type and the U256 type, we have no changes to make here.

+5. Generally, you should never need to implement argument generation logic or serialization logic, as it can be derived from a composition of existing types.

 The serialization logic reconstructs the Stack from Cairo's memory representation back to Python.
 Once again, because the logic is already